-Night waking used to be the bane of my existence, I broke EVERY rule in the book.
+Night wakings used to be the bane of my existence, I broke EVERY rule in the book.
 I did what many do when their babies wake 3-5 times per night (after 4 months old) we feed them.
-I’m not saying this is bad, if it works for you, run with it.
+I’m not saying this is bad.
+If it works for you, run with it.
 If you’re like me and can no longer function the next day and you need help…read on.
+Let’s tackle multiple night wakings.

 - Identify how many feeds per night your baby nutritionally “needs” and not “wants”.
 We feed the need!